Planning Phase

 It was unintentional, but we are actually circumnavigating the globe on this trip!

 We accumulated tons of points through Amex, Chase, Citibank, Capital One, and Marriott Bonvoy.
-99,000 points each to Virgin Atlantic for seats on Delta First Class from Little Rock to Atlanta, then on to London in Virgin Atlantic’s Upper Class cabin.
+99,000 points each to Virgin Atlantic for seats on Delta First Class from Little Rock to Atlanta, then on to London in Virgin Atlantic’s Upper-Class cabin.

-We transferred points from Amex, Chase, Citi, and Bonvoy to my Emirates account and booked two business class tickets from London to Saigon via Dubai for 120,000 miles each.
+We transferred points from Amex, Chase, Citi, and Bonvoy to my Emirates account and booked two business-class tickets from London to Saigon via Dubai for 120,000 miles each.
 We were able to arrange for a day in London and an overnight in Dubai.

 For the return flight, we went with our old favorite, Singapore Airlines.
-128,500 miles each bought us business class seats from Da Nang, Vietnam to San Francisco via Singapore.
+128,500 miles each bought us business-class seats from Da Nang, Vietnam to San Francisco via Singapore.
 The long leg of this flight comes with an amazing perk, their “Book the Cook” program.
 We chose our meals ahead of time from an extensive menu of international dishes, many created by Michelin-starred chefs.

 Each of these premium cabin tickets brings with it lounge access in each of the above airports.
 I’ll report back about those!